Healthcare Workers – Chad

 Qualities & Gifts Sought

-Any medical training, from basic healthcare up to highly qualified doctors with many years' experience!
-Cross-cultural training and basic appreciation of folk Islamic beliefs and culture.
-French or Arabic speaker.
+Any medical training, from basic healthcare, up to highly qualified doctors with many years' experience!
+Some cross-cultural training is helpful, and you'll need a basic appreciation of folk Islamic beliefs and culture.
+Already a French or Arabic speaker is good.

 Our ref 1771